v2fly/v2fly-github-io/docs/en_US/config/protocols/vless.md

 :::tip
 Since v4.27.2, `fallbacks` is now an array.
 This is the configuration description of one of its child elements, and the parameters are different from the old fallback element.

-`fallbacks` elements are optional and can only be used in the TCP+TLS transport combination.
+`fallbacks` elements are optional and can only be used in a TCP+TLS transport combination.
 :::

-**When this item has child elements, [Inbound TLS](../transport.md#TlsObject) needs to be set to `"alpn":["http/1.1"]`.**
+**When fallback are configured, [Inbound TLS](../transport.md#TlsObject) must be set to `"alpn":["http/1.1"]`.**

 Usually, you need to set a default fallback with `alpn` and `path` both omitted, and then configure other traffic splitting as needed.

 VLESS will forward traffic that is decrypted if the length of the first packet of TLS `< 18`, if the protocol version is invalid, or if the authentication fails, to the address specified by `dest`.

-Other unsupported transport combinations must not use the `fallbacks` or its `FallbackObject`s.
-This will disable Fallback, and if VLESS detects any fallback conditions being met, it will simply disconnect.
+Other unsupported transport combinations cannot use `fallbacks`.
+If VLESS detects any fallback conditions being met with an unsupported traffic configuration, it will simply disconnect.

 > `alpn`: string